Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_12_rag_chatbot_langchain4j/guide.en-gb.md

 export DATABASE_PASSWORD=your-pgvector-password
 ```

-However, this step is optional. indeed, if you are just testing or don’t have a PostgreSQL database available, LangChain4j also supports an in-memory embedding store.
+However, this step is optional.
+Indeed, if you are just testing or don’t have a PostgreSQL database available, LangChain4j also supports an in-memory embedding store.
 This makes it easy to get started without setting up any external infrastructure.

 To use the in-memory store, you will just need to replace the embedding store configuration in the code we are going to write later:

 ```java
 EmbeddingStore<TextSegment> embeddingStore = new InMemoryEmbeddingStore<>();